engrpanda/Arduino-Bluetooth-Controller/README.md

 This app is under beta test.
 Any bugs or error can be reported or send to my email. (engrpandaece@gmail.com)

+~Check the provided Schematic Fritzing for connections.
+D0 & D1 are used for Bluetooth Module.

 ![4](https://user-images.githubusercontent.com/53995355/65497276-89f9ac00-deec-11e9-8701-28c182f16724.png)
 ![3](https://user-images.githubusercontent.com/53995355/65497275-89f9ac00-deec-11e9-9278-ddb8776ff3b3.png)

 ~Labels(D2, D3, A0 etc) can be Rename. i.e LED1, Relay1.
+~Digital pins 2-13 & Analog pins A0-A5 can be used.

 ![2](https://user-images.githubusercontent.com/53995355/65497274-89611580-deec-11e9-891e-18971f0a444e.png)
 ![1](https://user-images.githubusercontent.com/53995355/65497272-88c87f00-deec-11e9-9024-6ae516846173.png)